Iseshima Ultimate Private Taxi Experience

 *Temporary closures may occur

-Oharaimachi/Okage Yokocho (90 min) * Free Time for Lunch
+Oharaimachi/Okage Yokocho (90 min)

 Please note that you are responsible for paying for all meals and facility admission fees within Oharaimachi and Okage Yokocho.
 Please also be aware that some facilities may have irregular closing days.

-Ise Jingu Inner Shrine Pilgrimage (90 min)
+Ise Jingu Naiku Pilgrimage (90 min)

-Futami Okitama Shrine (Meoto Iwa) (30 min)
+Futami Okitama Shrine (Wedded Rocks) (30 min)

 Futami Okitama Shrine is a seaside shrine dedicated to Sarutahiko Okami, a deity believed to bring good luck and household safety.
-The Meoto Iwa (Married Couple Rocks) in front of the shrine serve as a torii gate for worshipping the sacred stone Okitama Shinseki and the sun deity in the distance.
+The Wedded Rocks in front of the shrine serve as a torii gate for worshipping the sacred stone Okitama Shinseki and the sun deity in the distance.
 Their joined appearance has made them a popular symbol of marriage and strong relationships.
 In the past, this was a place for the purification ritual Hamasangu before the Ise pilgrimage.
 Today, visitors can perform a similar purification ritual called Mukushio-harai.
 The shrine grounds are also known for the Futami frogs that have been offered to the shrine, and on the 23rd of every month, a special commemorative goshuin (stamp obtained from Shinto shrines) is available for visitors.

 You can feel the heartbeat of the people who have lived in harmony with the nature of iseshima.